aseftajwargithub/openHandCM9/README.md

 Download the serialReceiver code onto the OpenCM9 then send it serial commands from a PC terminal.
 It is set up for control of 4 servos but can easily be modified for other numbers.
 Most of the configuration variables are in this file.

 There are also a few matlab functions to do basic hand control.
+These just act as serial wrappers.

+The most important commands are: a%d\n - set the active servo number (based on ID) eg. 'a1\n' p%d\n - set the position of active servo eg. 'p1500\n' t%d\n - set the torque limit of servo eg. 't500\n' s%d\n - set the speed of servo eg. 's1000\n'

 FROM MY PROJECT NOTES: